Detox/core/spec.md

 DHT queries and responses are sent with `COMMAND_DHT` as described in previous section.

-If node acts as DHT bootstrap node it MUST NOT:
+If node acts as DHT bootstrap node it MUST NOT support data channel commands other `COMMAND_DHT`.

-* act as introduction node
-* act as rendezvous node
-* act as intermediate node on routing paths
+Essentially, all routing features MUST be disabled and node only operates as DHT bootstrap node.

 #### Router
 Anonymous router is based on [Ronion](https://github.com/nazar-pc/ronion) framework, make yourself familiar with Ronion first as this document will not cover it.